Get exclusive member benefits & effect social change. Join Today

 A blood test can diagnose herpes simplex virus before you experience an outbreak.
 Make an appointment with your doctor if you think you’ve been exposed to genital herpes, even if you aren’t experiencing any symptoms yet.

 Antiviral drugs may help speed up the healing time of your sores and reduce pain.
 Medications may be taken at the first signs of an outbreak (tingling, itching, and other symptoms) to reduce the symptoms.
+People who get outbreaks may also be prescribed medicines to make it less likely that they’ll get outbreaks in the future.

 Use mild cleansers when bathing or showering in warm water.
 Keep the infected site clean and dry.
-Wear loose, cotton clothing to keep the area comfortable.
+Wear loose cotton clothing to keep the area comfortable.

 Your doctor will discuss what to expect before, during, and after you deliver your baby.
 They can prescribe pregnancy-safe treatments to ensure a healthy delivery.
 They may also opt to deliver your baby via cesarean.